MilonPL/MilonPL/README.md

 > My head is empty, it's only resident is autism.

 Feel free to add me:
-* Discord: Milon#5755
+* Discord: milonn
 * Steam Friend Code: 994497202
 * Telegram: @milonpl

-<sub> Hello fren.
-Why are you reading this?
-Invest in cheese.
-Or don't.
-Encouragement isn't my thing. </sub>
+<sub> Sometimes I dream about cheese.
+I hope to become a cheese stick one day. </sub>